Biggest fuck up?

-Not controlling my emotions, held me back for a long time.
-The constant frustration that I wasn’t being offered the tasks that I felt I was best suited for, the promotions, the fact I’d been in this company for years but still felt like I was on the outside looking in.
-It drove me crazy and the more it happened the more angry and negative I became.
+Not controlling my emotions held me back for a long time.
+The constant frustration that I wasn’t being offered the tasks that I felt I was best suited for, the promotions, and the fact I’d been in this company for years but still felt like I was on the outside looking in.
+It drove me crazy, and the more it happened, the more angry and negative I became.

-After a time it became clear it was a standoff, I wouldn’t change myself without good reason (career progression) and they wouldn’t progress me unless I changed my ways.
+After a time, it became clear it was a standoff, I wouldn’t change myself without good reason (career progression), and they wouldn’t progress me unless I changed my ways.
 The solution became clear, it had to be me.
-After months of, I wouldn’t call it towing the company line, simply simmering down, I learned I was my own worst enemy in many scenarios and the not everything warrants an emotional response.
+After months of, I wouldn’t call it towing the company line, simply simmering down, I learned I was my own worst enemy in many scenarios and that not everything warrants an emotional response.

 Don’t be too trusting.
-You sit in these review meeting or 1-2-1’s or whatever a company likes to call them, and you’re promised progression, you’re promised change and you walk out of that meeting feeling really positive and upbeat that things are going to get better.
+You sit in these review meetings or 1-2-1s or whatever a company likes to call them, and you’re promised progression, you’re promised change, and you walk out of that meeting feeling really positive and upbeat that things are going to get better.

 You sit there waiting, days become weeks, and weeks become months, and your belief that something is going to happen diminishes over time.
 This became a bit of a cycle for me a number of years ago, and it just becomes worse, it affects your work, you begin to feel that every promise is an empty promise, and you become more and more negative.